-While the Declaration states dental health screenings for senior citizens are offered through the Mobile Dental Van, the elder patient screenings are offered through the ElderSmile Program to residents in Manhattanville Houses and General Grant Houses.
+While the Declaration states dental health screenings for senior citizens are offered through the Mobile Dental Van, the service provider has modified the program based on program experience.
+Dental health screenings for senior citizens are now offered through the ElderSmile Program, including residents in Manhattanville Houses and General Grant Houses.